 This picture shows the frame with the 82″ x 41″ cut piece of 3/4″ MDF attached.

-There are 5 parts to the left and right walls of the bus.
+There are 5 parts to the left and right walls of the bus bunk bed.
 One side is a continuous piece.
 It’s the side with no doors.
 The side with the doors consists of the front, back, and two doors.
 Now depending on where you plan on putting the bus in the room, this is the step you decide which side is which.
-This instructable shows the build with the doors being on the “passenger” side of bus.
+This instructable shows the build with the doors being on the “passenger” side of the bus.

 4 pieces of 41.5 inch 2″x3″